-A new risk-based Johne’s disease management approach commenced in Queensland on 1 July 2016.
+A risk-based Johne’s disease management approach commenced in Queensland on 1 July 2016.
 The new approach provides greater flexibility for producers managing Johne’s disease on their property and reduces regulatory burden on the industry.

 This approach is consistent with the shared responsibility and risk-based decision making concepts of the Biosecurity Act 2014 which commenced on 1 July 2016.

 The regulation of livestock entry from other Australian states and quarantining of Johne’s disease affected properties have been discontinued.

 Under the new approach, producers have the opportunity and obligation to do what is reasonable and practical to minimise the likelihood and impacts of Johne’s disease in ways that suit them best.
 Producers should learn about Johne's disease and include steps in their property biosecurity plan to prevent or minimise its occurrence.